2ND DECEMBER 2019 / CENTRE FOR THE BOOK

-As a multiple surfing champion and gender equality pioneer, Tasha shares some of her insights into the growth of women surfing and the obstacles that women have overcome, including the male-dominated perception of how to judge surfing, and the journey to equal pay.
+As a multiple surfing champion and gender equality pioneer, Tasha shares some of her insights into the growth of women surfing and the obstacles that women have overcome, and the journey to equal pay.

 She is well qualified on the subject, being the first woman to sit on the board of Surfing South Africa, the first woman globally to act as Contest Director for a World Surf League event and the first female coach selected for South Africa at the ISA World Junior Surfing Championships.